mvlabs/ze-workshop/docs/features.md

 ## DOMAIN

-Our domain regards a collection of `things`, where a `thing` could be one of the following thigs:
+Our domain regards a shared collection of chocolate wrappers

-- conferences/events
-- middleware
-- chocolate wrappers

 ## FEATURES

-### LIST OF `THINGS`
+### LIST OF `CHOCOLATE WRAPPERS`

-Without authentication a user will be able to see the list of all the `things`.
+Without authentication a user will be able to see the list of all the `chocolate wrappers`.

-### `THING` DETAIL
+### `CCHOCOLATE WRAPPER` DETAIL

-Without authentication a user will be able to see the detail of a `thing`.
+Without authentication a user will be able to see the detail of a `chocolate wrapper`.

-### SUBMIT A NEW `THING`
+### SUBMIT A NEW `CHOCOLATE WRAPPER`

-A user needs to be authenticated to propose a new `thing`.
+A user needs to be authenticated to propose a new `chocolate wrapper`.

 The data submitted by the user needs to be filtered and validated.

-### ACCEPT A NEW `THING`
+### ACCEPT A NEW `CHOCOLATE WRAPPER`

-A user needs to be authorized to accept a new `thing`.
+A user needs to be authorized to accept a new `chocolate wrapper`.

-Only after approval the `thing` will be added to the public list
+Only after approval the `chocolate wrapper` will be added to the public list

 ### MULTILANGUAGE